alysiawon/Final-Project/README.md

 8. In the last step we visualize the results of the Random Classification model on a graph.

 In our conclusion we aim to determine if our predictive model is accurate by comparing the results to the 2021 Tokyo olympic dataset to determine the accuracy of our model in the hopes that the stakeholders will be able to make more informed decisions to increase the likelihood of their country winning more medals.

+## 7. Github

+**Communication Protocols:** Our team's main form of communication will be through Slack, as well as our weekly classes.

+### Individual Branches
+- Alysia Won's Branch Name: alysia-won
+- Bala Banda's Branch Name: BalaBanda
+- Frank Sun's Branch Name: frank-sun
+- Steve Macpherson's Branch Name: smacpherson

+### Github Layout
+In our Github repository, we have created the following folders:
+- <a href="Analysis">Analysis</a>: This consists of images and documnetation of our process.
+- <a href="Dashboard">Dashboard</a>: This folder is used to create the dashboard utilizing techniques such as Javascript, CSS, and HTML.
+- <a href="Data">Data</a>: This folder consists of our cleaned data that was completed using Pandas and SQL, as well as our ERD diagram.
+- <a href="Resources">Resources</a>: This folder consists of the original datasets.
+- <a href="Machine Learning">Machine Learning</a>: This folder consists of our Machine Learning diagram and framework.